A. J. DeLaGarza: New England Revolution

 As a free agent, DeLaGarza signed with the New England Revolution on January 7, 2021.
 Following the 2022 season, DeLaGarza's contract with New England expired.
 On November 17, 2022, DeLaGarza signed a ceremonial one-day contract with LA Galaxy and retired from playing professional soccer.

+Des Moines Menace

+In April 2024, DeLaGarza joined the Des Moines Menace ahead of the 2024 U.S. Open Cup second round match.

 International career

 United States

 On December 21, 2010, United States men's national soccer team head coach Bob Bradley called in DeLaGarza along with 23 other players into the United States' January 2011 training camp.
 The end of the training camp culminated in a match against the Chile national football team.
 On January 22, 2011, DeLaGarza was selected to the 18 member game day roster.
 However, DeLaGarza failed to make an appearance in the 1–1 draw against Chile.

 On January 21, 2012, DeLaGarza made his début for the senior side of the United States in a friendly match against the Venezuela national football team.
 DeLaGarza started the match and played all 90 minutes in the 1–0 win over the Venezuela.
 Four days later, DeLaGarza, again started and played the full 90 minutes in the United States' victory against Panama.